 The assertion of the elimination of the work, let alone the masterpiece, as a necessary outcome of the process of making art, does not convince me that the physical work of art can or should be dispensed with.

-Add something on AGENCY in the context of Gesamtkunstwerk, Wagner and current (2019) ring cycle with electronic /LED and other effects, several stage managers, etc.
+Add a discussion of AGENCY in the context of Gesamtkunstwerk, Wagner and current (2019) ring cycle with electronic /LED and other effects, several stage managers, etc.

 The work has had its range expanded.
 Alfred Leslie’s move to, if not invention of, hyperrealism in the 1960s might be considered reactionary, especially when considered in the context of the subsequent trajectory of realism, at least in North America.
-It was, rather, confrontational, as he stated at the time.
-Leslie’s subsequent work bears out his progressive intentions. <www.alfredleslie.com>
+It was, in fact, confrontational, as he stated at the time.

 A work of any kind is currently considered acceptable, from painstakingly executed technically demanding pieces to ephemeral actions requiring neither manifestation of technical competence nor creative risk.